gkralik/php7-sapnwrfc/_sources/installation.rst.txt

 Installation
 ============

-The installation of the ``php7-sapnwrfc`` extension consists of two parts.
+The installation of the ``php7-sapnwrfc`` extension consists of three steps.

 - Installing the *SAP NW RFC library*
+- Compiling the PHP extension
 - Enabling the extension in your PHP configuration

 .. _installing-nwrfcsdk: